Phi Sigma Alpha: The union 1934–1939

-ULA held its last Convention on January 7–8, 1938.
-Delegates from the United States, Cuba and the Puerto Rico zones were present.
+ULA held its last Convention from January 7 to 8, 1938.
+Delegates from the United States, Cuba, and the Puerto Rico zones were present.
 At the convention, agreement could not be reached over the ideals of the fraternity.
 After the convention, each zone considered the matter independently.
 The USA zone decided that the ideals of the ULA ought to be Pan-Americanism (the unification of Latin America by a system of confederacy) and led its members towards a position of pro-independence as it related to Puerto Rico, while the Cuban zone did not reach a decision on their own and ultimately decide to go along with the ideals conceptualized by the USA zone.

 The Puerto Rico zone rejected this decision because it considered the introduction of political issues to be detrimental to the fraternity.
 Thus on September 25, 1938, the Phi Sigma Alpha Zone withdrew from the Union Latino Americana.
 The ULA dissolved shortly after.